What does FODMAP stand for?

 What’s better for digestion?
 Eating larger meals, more spaced out meals or smaller, more frequent meals?

 In line with general dietary guidelines, we suggest eating three main meals per day plus one or two snacks between meals if required.
-Check our dietary guide for information about serving sizes for adequate nutrition.

 If you are hungry, try including another type of low FODMAP food or perhaps consume a larger serve of a low FODMAP food (if appropriate).
 Serving size does significantly affect the FODMAP rating of some foods.